Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Introduction

-where $|M|$ denotes the number of elements in set $M$ and $\mathbf{w}^t_\lambda$ denotes a solution to the lasso problem $(P_\lambda^t)$.
-In fact, the hyperparameter selection for the lasso problem can be considered as the following bilevel program with $T$ lower level programs:
+where $|M|$ denotes the number of elements in set $M$ and $(\mathbf{w}^t_{\lambda, \bar{\mathbf{w}}}, c^t_{\lambda, \bar{\mathbf{w}}})$ denotes a solution to the SVM problem $(P_{\lambda, \bar{\mathbf{w}}}^t)$.
+Here the cross validation error is based on the hinge loss function.
+Other possible functions that can be used for cross validation error can be found in \cite{Bennett,Kunapuli,kunapuli2008classification}.
+In fact, the hyperparameter selection for SVM has been proposed as the following bilevel program with $T$ lower level programs by \cite{Kunapuli,kunapuli2008classification}: